Flawless Physio Logo

 Sinus Tarsi Syndrome pain is located on the outside of the ankle joint.
 It is usually tender when palpating the Sinus Tarsi, and symptoms are aggravated by turning the foot outwards.

-Low-grade swelling is often seen in the outer ankle and may be associated with some tingling or burning in the area as the swelling compresses local nerves.
+Low-grade swelling is often seen in the outer ankle and may be associated with some tingling or burning as the swelling compresses local nerves.

 Symptoms are often exacerbated by walking on uneven surfaces, wearing unstable footwear, or running uphill.
 Standing for extended periods can worsen the pain or compress the area from tight shoes.